-When you are home: Avoid lifting objects heavier than 5 pounds.Do not to drive for 4-6 weeks.Increase your activity as you are able.
-This will help you recover.Follow instructions about wound care to avoid infection.
+When you are home: Avoid lifting objects heavier than 5 pounds.Do not to drive for 4-6 weeks.Follow instructions your doctor's instructions.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered